stdombek/docs/content/en/docs/Acquisitions/Finance/_index.md

 Note: If you would like to unrestrict the fund, be sure to also uncheck **Restrict use by location** in the Fund information accordion.

 ### Donor information
 Funds can be associated with donors who may have provided the money allocated to the fund's budget.
 Donor records are created within the Organizations app.
-For more information, see [Creating an Organization] (../acquisitions/organizations/#creating-an-organization).
+For more information, see [Creating an Organization](../acquisitions/organizations/#creating-an-organization).
 When a donor is associated with a fund, and that fund is applied to a purchase order line (POL) as a fund distribution, the donor information is automatically added to the POL.
 It can be subsequently removed, if not required or desired.

 To add a donor:
 1. Click **Add donor**.